DarkPheonix2122/Bright-Game-Panel-BETA/README.md

-Bright Game Panel V2
+Bright Game Panel
 =========

-[08/02/2016 - Update: project dev. restarted]
+[10/21/2020 - Update: Alive Again]

-Bright Game Panel V2 is a complete rewrite of the original Bright Game Panel with many improvements and updates.
+Bright Game Panel is a complete rewrite of the original Bright Game Panel with many improvements and updates.

 This project is not dead ! thanks to community support and the benfits of open source anyone can change the code and use it to the way they like as stated in the lisence.